How to Create a Written Information Security Plan (WISP) to Protect Sensitive Data, Meet Compliance Standards, and Prevent Security Breaches

 3. Develop Security Policies and Procedures

-A strong WDSP should define:
+A strong WISP should define:

 - Data Access Controls: Implement role-based access to restrict sensitive information to authorized users only.